 Many members of the Richardson Wireless Klub are also members of Richardson RACES.
 Richardson RACES also uses certain radio assets of the RWK.
 When activated by the City of Richardson Office of Emergency Management (OEM), Richardson RACES members provide storm and severe weather spotting during times of potential severe weather, and other types of communications support during other natural and manmade disasters.

 How Can I Participate?

 You must apply and be approved by the City of Richardson Office of Emergency Management (OEM) as a Richardson RACES member.
 You must live and/or work within the city of Richardson, and must pass a background check by the Richardson Police Department.
-You must attend and pass basic FEMA training courses and must attend the NWS “Skywarn School”.
+You must attend and pass basic FEMA NIMS training courses (IS-100, IS-200, IS-700 and IS-800) and must attend the NWS “Skywarn School”.

 Once approved by OEM, you will be assigned a RACES member number and issued credentials.
 You must meet minimum participation criteria in training exercises and public service events and attend the NWS Skywarn School every two years (NWS holds basic storm spotter training every year in Dallas and Collin counties, usually in the spring before the severe weather season).

 For more information and to apply, please visit the City of Richardson RACES site.

 Radio Amateurs may also participate in emergency and public service communications even if not activated through the official RACES government agencies.
 Such participation is through the Amateur Radio Emergency Service, an organization sponsored by the ARRL and conducted primarily through the ARRL Field Organization.

 ARES participants must be trained and qualified and provide their own portable and battery-powered radio equipment that can be used wherever needed.
 Most ARES groups are organized and operate locally under radio clubs and other local groups, under the direction of the local Emergency Coordinator.